PayThePizzo/Data-Structures-and-Algorithms/Theory/3 - Sorting/4 - HEAP SORT.md

 # Heap Sort
-Heap sort belongs to a particular category of algorithms where some data structure were precisely thought in order to simplify the sorting problem.
-In this case, the data structure is called [Heap](https://github.com/PayThePizzo/DataStrutucures-Algorithms/blob/main/4%20-%20Heap/0%20-%20HEAP.md)

 Characteristics:
 * In-Loco
 * Based on Heap
 * Efficient

+---

+## Idea

+Heap sort belongs to a particular category of algorithms where some data structure were precisely thought in order to simplify the sorting problem.
+In this case, the data structure is called [Heap](https://github.com/PayThePizzo/DataStrutucures-Algorithms/blob/main/4%20-%20Heap/0%20-%20HEAP.md)

 ---